jopplt/py-short-url/README.md

 This application has been designed to be easily extensible and maintainable, and is divided in different layers, each one with a specific responsibility.
 - **`entrypoints`**: Currently it contains only one entrypoint: the FastAPI application.
 It handles HTTP requests and responses, and it is the only layer that is aware of the HTTP protocol.
 - **`adapters`**: It contains the implementation of the application interfaces required to let the application interact with external systems.
 Currently it contains only the Redis adapter, which is used to store the URLs.
-- **`application`**: It contains the business logic of the application.
-It is the core of the application, and it is the only layer that is aware of the application domain.
-The application is designed to contain a set of handlers, each one being able to handle a specific request (command or query).
-This allows to easily extend the application by adding new handlers.
+- **`application/ports`**: It contains the application interfaces, which are used to decouple the application from the external systems.
-- **`domain`**: It contains the domain objects of the application.
-It is the layer that defines the behaviour of the application, in the form of models, commands and queries.
+- **`application`**: It contains the business logic of the application, and it is isolated from external systems.

 The `bootstrap.py` file is used to bootstrap the application, and it is responsible for the dependency injection.